Inside Lifetime's Harry & Meghan: A Royal Romance: 8 Things That Are True (and 5 That Aren’t!)

 True: Meghan’s Ex-Husband Is Producing a Show Based on Her Relationship with Prince Harry

 Trevor Engelson, Meghan’s ex-husband, is producing an as-of-yet-untitled show with a premise that sounds awfully familiar — because it’s based on his own relationship with Meghan, and her relationship with Prince Harry.
 The description of the show reads: “Divorce is hard.
 Sharing custody is harder.
 Sharing custody with the British Royal family when your wife marries a prince, in the unforgiving spotlight of London’s tabloid media, is next level,” according to Deadline.
-The idea came to be during a discussion between Engelson — who also works on FX’s Snowfall — and Dan Farah, another one of the show’s producers, where they imagined what life would have been like if Engelson and Marklehad children, and he potentially had to share custody (and all the associated drama) with the royal family.
-Though the basis of the show was hatched from reality, Deadline does add that, “It should be noted that the comedy is fictisonal, the lead characters are not based on Markle or Engelson, who have no kids together, and she has had no involvement in the project.”
+The idea came to be during a discussion between Engelson — who also works on FX’s Snowfall — and Dan Farah, another one of the show’s producers, where they imagined what life would have been like if Engelson and Markle had children, and he potentially had to share custody (and all the associated drama) with the royal family.
+Though the basis of the show was hatched from reality, Deadline does add that, “It should be noted that the comedy is fictional, the lead characters are not based on Markle or Engelson, who have no kids together, and she has had no involvement in the project.”

 True: Meghan Is Not the First Biracial Royal